cosmostatschool/MACSS2021/StrongLensing_Birrer/Readme.md

 The notebooks are accessible [at this github repository](https://github.com/sibirrer/strong_lensing_lectures).
 Lenstronomy source code is [here](https://github.com/sibirrer/lenstronomy)

+The version of the notebooks being used in this specific lecture are with the release [here](https://github.com/sibirrer/strong_lensing_lectures/releases/tag/v1.0) and making use of lenstronomy version 1.8.0.

 ## First lecture (Tuesday June 29th)

 - Slides [Introduction slides day 1](https://drive.google.com/file/d/1-tAjqBo40p1CrwfP75MlRUQyniuaRaIf/view?usp=sharing)